How to Replace a Grill Element in an Electric Oven - Diplomat Published 11/08/2010

 Hi, I'm Rory from eSpares, and in this video I'm going to show you how to replace the grill element on this fitted electric cooker.

 Now I'm going to be working on a Diplomat ADP cooker, but you'll find that the process is pretty similar for all fitted electric combination ovens.
 Now, this is a grill element, you'll know if yours is broken if it's not coming on at all or if you can see bright spots or uneven patches when it is in use.

 Now some grill elements are fitted from the inside of the oven.
 This will mean you'll just be able to remove screws from here and replace with the new one, so it's pretty easy to do.
 However, on this Diplomat ADP 3101, the grill element is fitted from the back so what I'm going to need to do is remove the whole oven from its unit.

 What I'm going to do first is take a picture of how this is wired so I know exactly how to rewire it when I put the new grill element in.
-Now, I'm just going to use pliers to remove the wires.
-There we go.
-And now, with my Torx Head Screwdriver, I'm just going to remove the two screws.
-Ok, now I can take my old element out and put my new one in, making sure that it's the right way round.
-There we go.
-Ok, now I need to screw in and rewire the new element.
-There we go.
+Now, I'm just going to use pliers to remove the wires, there we go.
+Now, with my Torx Head Screwdriver, I'm just going to remove the two screws.
+Ok, now I can take my old element out and put my new one in, making sure that it's the right way round, there we go.
+Ok, now I need to screw in and rewire the new element, there we go.
 Now I just need to put everything back together the way I took it apart.